Colonial mentality: Hispanic America

 These racial categories punished those with Black African or Afro-Latin heritage; those of European descent were given privilege over these other mixtures.
 As a result of this system, people of African descent struggled to downplay their indigenous heritage and cultural trappings, in order to appear superficially more Spanish or natives.
 With these internalized prejudices individuals' choices of clothes, occupations, and forms of religious expression.
 Those of mixed racial identities who wanted to receive the institutional benefits of being Spanish (such as higher educational institutions and career opportunities), could do so by suppressing their own cultures and acting with "Spanishness".
 This mentality lead to commonplace racial forgery in Latin America, often accompanied by legitimizing oral accounts of a Spanish ancestor and a Spanish surname.
 Most mixed-white and white people in Latin America have Spanish surnames inherited from Spanish ancestors, while most other Latin Americans who have Spanish names and surnames acquired them through the Christianization and Hispanicization of the indigenous and African slave populations by Spanish friars.

 However, most initial attempts at this were only partially successful, as Amerindian groups simply blended Catholicism with their traditional beliefs.
-Syncretism between native beliefs and Christianity is still largely prevalent in Indian and Mestizo communities in Latin America.
+Syncretism between native beliefs and Christianity is still largely prevalent in Indian and Mestizo communities in Hispanic America.